SaurabhGoyal/Snowflake/Readme.md

 Project has been tested and benchmarked but not battle tested in production environment yet.

 ## Logic
-- There are two components - `generator` and `generatorConfig`.
-Both are private to prevent initialisation with unexpected values.
-Use exported constructors which perform validations.
+- There are two components - `Generator` and `Config`.
-- `generatorConfig` has a default implementation which provides 2 ^ 21 (2097152) unique ids per millisecond (1024 per node, across 2048 nodes) till year 2149 (~139 years from epoch).
+- `Config` has a default implementation which provides 2 ^ 21 (2097152) unique ids per millisecond (1024 per node, across 2048 nodes) till year 2149 (~139 years from epoch).
 These values can be customised to support higher throughput or longer period of valid generation of unique IDs.
 Default config uses following details -
   - epoch - `2010/12/12/23/59/59/0 UTC`.
   - timestampBits - 42
   - nodeIdBits - 11